MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2022.md

 7. Select **HTTP Activation**, if it isn't already selected.

-8. Click **Next**, and follow the prompts to finish the installation.
+8. Select **Next**, and follow the prompts to finish the installation.

-## Running Service Management Automation on Windows Azure virtual machines
+## Running Service Management Automation on Microsoft Azure virtual machines
-Service Management Automation runs on Windows Azure just as it does on physical computer systems.
+Service Management Automation runs on Microsoft Azure just as it does on physical computer systems.

-Service Management Automation was tested by Microsoft by installing and using it in a Windows Azure virtual machine.
+Service Management Automation was tested by Microsoft by installing and using it in a Microsoft Azure virtual machine.
 The testing concluded that Service Management Automation was fully functional and operated exactly the same as it does on physical hardware.
-Stability and performance benchmarks inside a Windows Azure virtual machine were at a level where no special considerations were needed.
+Stability and performance benchmarks inside a Microsoft Azure virtual machine were at a level where no special considerations were needed.

 ## Security Requirements
 The following ports must be opened for each role.